subashsivaji/apache-spark-opentelemetry/README.md

 ### **Overview**

 > **Note:** We previously used [AppInsights SDK for Python](https://github.com/microsoft/ApplicationInsights-Python) to send application logs from apache spark/databricks application.
 The reason to use OpenTelemetry/Opencensus is because [AppInsights SDK for Python](https://github.com/microsoft/ApplicationInsights-Python) is deprecated and is no longer maintained or supported by Microsoft.
-Microsoft is a active contributor to OpenTelemetry project.

 **What is OpenTelemetry?**

 OpenTelemetry provides the libraries, agents, and other components that you need to capture telemetry from your services so that you can better observe, manage, and debug them.
 Specifically, OpenTelemetry captures metrics, distributed traces, resource metadata, and logs (logging support is incubating now) from your applications and then sends this data to backend like Azure Monitor, Google Cloud Monitoring, Google Cloud Trace, Prometheus, Jaeger and [others](https://opentelemetry.io/registry/?s=exporter).

 OpenTelemetry is a *Cloud Native Computing Foundation* Sandbox member, formed through a merger of the OpenTracing and OpenCensus projects.
-The project is contributed by Google, Microsoft
+The project is contributed by Google, Microsoft and others.

 > **Why we need OpenCensus?** OpenCensus will be superseded by OpenTelemetry in coming months.
 However, OpenTelemetry does not initially support **logging**, though it will be incorporated over time.
 So until then for **logging** purpose we still need to use OpenCensus libraries.
 [Announcing OpenTelemetry: the merger of OpenCensus and OpenTracing](https://cloudblogs.microsoft.com/opensource/2019/05/23/announcing-opentelemetry-cncf-merged-opencensus-opentracing/)